recycledbeans/the-office-faker-generator/README.md

 The default usage above creates truly randomized first and last names, so you will end up with names like "Roy Kapoor" or "Jim Schrute".
-If you would like the have the first and last names be consistent with the characters on the show (which is probably what most people would enjoy), you can use the person() method to return an object of a character's details.
+If you would like the have the first and last names be consistent with the characters on the show (which is probably what most people would enjoy), you can use the character() method to return an object of a character's details.

 ```php